Larshalvorhansen/nix-mac-setup/README.md

 ## Installation

+- Install git and clone this repo if you havent already.

-Run the following command in your terminal:
+- Run the following command in your terminal:
 ```bash
 ./bootstrap.command
 ```